-The use of federally-funded positions to handle duties that are routinely the responsibility of generally funded staff at other colleges can no longer be considered as a viable staffing solution on Molokai and should not be allowed to continue.
+With the loss of many essential staff members, it is obvious that the use of federally-funded positions to handle duties that are routinely the responsibility of generally funded staff at other colleges can no longer be considered as a viable staffing solution on Molokai and should not be allowed to continue.
+When the students suffer gaps in service as a result of the fickle nature of grant funding, it affects their ability to thrive.
+The unequal service provided to them puts them at a disadvantage to students at the main campus.